Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 She got pretty pissed off.

-Um, but it dude, it's so obvious.
+But, dude, it's so obvious.

-You know, it's amazing to me how uh, you know, mildly attractive girls almost always get triggered by what I say because no one's ever told them to their face.
+You know, it's amazing to me how you know, mildly attractive girls almost always get triggered by what I say because no one's ever told them to their face.

 Like, no, that's not correct.

-Uh what else do we got?
+Uh, what else do we got?

-Um going, hold on, get one more.
+Um, go on, hold on, get one more.

-Then we got which serial killer will you cover next?
+And then we got which serial killer will you cover next?

-Keep bringing us uh great content.
+Keep bringing us great content.

-Uh I'm thinking maybe either Zodiac or um Samuel Little.
+Uh, I'm thinking maybe either Zodiac or um Samuel Little.

-I might I might cover him next.
+I might, I might cover him next.

-Uh broke from smoke.
+Uh, broke from smoke.

-I covered the the big ones though.
+I covered the big ones, though.

-I cut oh or BTK.
+I cut, oh, or BTK.

 I did Jeffrey Dahmer, Ted Bundy, and John Wayne Gacy.